A UK 2:1 honours degree, or its international equivalent, in veterinary, biological or physical science.

 Months of entry

-This programme provides scientific knowledge of the fundamental biological processes (e.g. behaviour, physiology, immunology, ecology) and environmental and farming management practices (e.g. husbandry, nutrition, livestock trade) driving disease transmission, persistence, prevalence and spread in livestock production systems.
+The R(D)SVS and SRUC partnership creates the greatest concentration of research power in veterinary and agricultural sciences in the UK.
+The MSc draws on this wealth of experience and research activity to provide scientific knowledge of the fundamental biological processes (e.g. behaviour, physiology, immunology, ecology) and environmental and farming management practices (e.g. husbandry, nutrition, livestock trade) driving disease transmission, persistence, prevalence and spread in livestock production systems.
 This enables in-depth understanding of complex environmental patterns of disease, which facilitates prediction of disease risk and control.
-The multidisciplinary systems approach used provides you with the skills to understand the roles of animal health professionals in tackling the grand challenges of food security, climate change and disease control.
+This multidisciplinary systems approach will provide you with the skills to make significant contributions to tackling food security, climate change and disease control in your role as an animal health professional.

 By the end of the programme you will not only have a detailed understanding of the biology driving disease persistence and prevalence, but also how the biology scales up from individuals to populations.
 You will understand how this interacts with agricultural management practices to determine the efficacy of disease control strategies and livestock production (i.e. interdisciplinary systems thinking and communication).
-Furthermore, the systems approach offers a way to frame disease challenges and problem solve disease risk at a range of scales (e.g. from veterinarians tackling specific on farm disease challenges to the consequences of climate change on disease risk).
+Furthermore, the systems approach offers a way to frame disease challenges and problem solve disease risk at a range of scales (e.g. from veterinarians tackling specific outbreaks to the consequences of climate change on disease risk).
+To this end the programme provides training in methodological skills for the design, implementation, analysis, interpretation and communication of epidemiological studies, disease surveillance and disease control in animal populations and wider host communities.

-The programme is taught by active researchers presenting their own research, which is placed in to context with global grand challenges.
-As such, you will be exposed to and taught research skills.
+Courses are delivered by active researchers presenting their own research, which is placed into context with global grand challenges.
+As such, you will be exposed to and taught skills appropriate for developing a research career.

 Information for international students